albertsundjaja/melbourne-house-price/README.md

 Dataset used is available inside the data folder as a csv file

-`analysis.ipynb` is a Jupyter Notebook file containing all the codes that were used to analyze and produce charts.
+`crisp-dm.ipynb` is a Jupyter Notebook file containing all the codes that were used to analyze and produce charts.

 ## Results <a name="results"></a>